jdrouet/catapulte/readme.md

 But they have many disadvantages :

 - Most of them are not really transactionnal oriented, and users complain that their login emails take a long time to arrive.
-- You cannot host it, use it on premise
+- You cannot host it nor use it on premise
 - It's amurican!
 They can get your data without asking your permission... not really nice...
 - They usually don't have templating tools for our non tech coworkers that ask us to change a wording every 2 days.
   And when they do, the editors are like html online editors, so it ends up being our job to make the template anyway.

 ## Should you use it?

-If, like us, you didn't find any good way of doing transactionnal emails, then Yes !
+If, like us, you didn't find any good way of doing transactionnal emails, then Yes!
-Wether you want to send your emails yourself or you just don't want to deal with building the templates, we have you covered.

 ## Why you should use it :